Best of Cambodia and South Vietnam Trip Notes

 Com Tam: Commonly referred to as Broken Rice, Com Tam is a simple but tasty dish of grilled meat, fried egg, salad and pickles.
 The broken rice element is actually broken grains of rice left over from traditional drying and milling processes.
 It’s eaten by locals at any time of the day and is a very inexpensive meal costing approximately 1USD.

 Vietnam’s national drink of choice is green tea, which is the accompaniment to every social gathering.
-Vietnamese coffee is also extremely popular amongst travellers, made from condensed milk and drip coffee.
+Vietnamese coffee is also extremely popular amongst travelers, made from condensed milk and drip coffee.
 At the harder end of the spectrum, you will find rice wine!
 In Northern Vietnam amongst the farming regions, most rice wines are made in small home distilleries using sticky rice.

 Cambodian cuisine is modest and comforting with a unique twist.
 Rice and freshwater fish are staples and a traditional Cambodian meal almost always includes a samlor (traditional soup).
 Inexpensive food markets, street vendors, and casual restaurants line almost every corner of Cambodia’s major cities and small towns – making it extremely easy to find these popular meals and more.